 Bridget Jones is pretty much sick of her singleton life style and vows to make some serious changes.
 Through her diary entries we get to go along on the crazy ride as she attempts to find true love.

-This film just had to be re-watched and I will admit that on my first viewing not long after its release I didn’t actually like it.
+I will admit that on my first viewing not long after its release I didn’t actually like it.
 Although in hindsight that should really be that I just didn’t understand it, I was too young to really get it.
 Over the years I have truly grown to love the film and characters.
 Although I am now reaching the stage of approaching my 30s (July 2017 to be exact) and now the character is extremely frightening that I am going to become Bridget Jones, the spinster!

 Anyway after a terrible Christmas and New Year this is what sparks Bridget into really wanting to change her life, meeting Mark Darcy at a family gathering is going to have a bigger impact than she will first realise.
 Especially when she is blinded by her sleazy boss Daniel Cleaver who is only after one thing, oh and the many lies he tells her!
 But come on we all know that every woman out there would be picking Cleaver the bad boy who you think you can change who wants the nice boy Darcy?

 The film does move at a good pace with plenty of hilarious moments that you can actually relate to, I think that is the main reason Bridget Jones is so well loved.
 You have done something that she does, like speaking what you were thinking and it not working out very well at all or being the best idea in the world!
 Making plenty of bad choices, especially when linked to alcohol and having your friends give you advice that you want to hear.